QA Investigation Results

 Initial Comments:

-Based on the findings of an off-site unannounced follow-up survey completed 11/13/2023, Independence At Home Llc had not corrected the deficiencies cited under PA Code, Title 28, Health and Safety, Part IV, Health Facilities, Subpart H, Chapter 611, Home Care Agencies and Home Care Registries.
-The deficiencies were cited as a result of a State relicensure survey completed 5/9/2022.
+Based on the findings of an onsite unannounced state relicensure survey completed 5/21/2025, Independence At Home Llc was found to be in compliance with the requirements of PA Code, Title 28, Health and Safety, Part IV, Health Facilities, Subpart A, Chapter 51.

 Plan of Correction: